Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: Concluding remarks

 Additionally, we mean to revisit the GW-inspired gauge model \cite{Buric:2016lly} in the hope of uncovering the reverse effect: non-renormalizability due to retention of the stripe phase.
-After fixing the NC strength and scale, the model is left with only one adjustable parameter --- the field strength coupling $g$.
-Its additional stripe-like vacuum \eqref{vacuum} transforms into a trivial one for the infinite coupling, implying the phase diagram's possible structure: stripe phase for small $g$, disordered phase for large $g$.
+After fixing the NC strength and scale, the model is left with only one adjustable parameter---the field strength coupling.
+Its additional stripe-like vacuum transforms into a trivial one for the infinite coupling, implying the phase diagram's possible structure: stripe phase for weak interaction and disordered phase for strong interaction.
+This agrees with the phase diagrams in FIG. \ref{diagrams}, where ordered phases lie at smaller quartic coupling compared to the disordered phase.

 Another possible line of investigation could be the phase diagram of renormalizable spinor model on $\mathfrak{h}^\text{tr}$ \cite{Buric:2015vja} in context of fermionic matrix models \cite{Semenoff:1996vm,Arefeva:2019wjb}.